rpoleski/MulensModel/developers_board.md

     * **corner plots; they require [corner](https://github.com/dfm/corner.py), [pyhdust](https://github.com/danmoser/pyhdust), or [pyGTC](https://pypi.org/project/pyGTC/)**
     * _F\_s for MOA data for MB08310 differs from Janczak paper - is it caused by FSPL vs. FSBL models?_
     * add example that shows 'log\_' in the name of the parameter; central caustic anomaly planet would be best,
-    * advanced one that takes functionalities from MCPM, my 2016 work etc.
     * _example 08: PSBL, not PSPL_
     * gaussian process - see Li+19 https://ui.adsabs.harvard.edu/abs/2019arXiv190407718L/abstract (maybe it requires input in Fit class, hence would not be just an example)
     * Dan FM approach for periodic variables - two variables instead of one (identified by some postfix) - make it for alpha or x\_caustic\_in/out